Weekly Columns and Op-Eds

 "By the rivers of Babylon we sat and wept when we remembered Zion….If I forget you, O Jerusalem, let my right hand forget its skill!"

 The recent cases of sexual harassment allegations against lawmakers and their staff, past and present, demand a strong response from Congress.
 Our bosses are you, the American people, and you deserve accountability.
 Staff working in the U.S. Capitol, just like employees in the private sector, deserve to work in a professional environment that is safe.
+Investigations begun by the bipartisan Ethics Committee are appropriate because this is an issue that should go beyond partisan politics.

 Life on our eastern side of Washington's so-called "Cascade divide" certainly offers many natural advantages: Less rain, more time spent outdoors in the sunshine, and an ideal climate for apples, wine grapes and many other crops, just to name a few.
+Communities in Central Washington, and across the West at large, depend heavily on capturing water through surface water infrastructure projects that support our way of life.

 I was proud to support House passage last week of the Tax Cuts and Jobs Act.
 I am convinced that our tax reform bill not only fulfills our promise to take a historic step to simplify and modernize our tax code, but it is designed to help middle-income families in Central Washington.